 - any outside business activity that detracts from an individual's ability to devote appropriate time and attention to his or her responsibilities with the Company.

-Each COE Addressee shall promptly report any breach thereof in writing to: (a) the chairman of the Audit Committee in the case of: (i) the Executive Directors (ii) the Chief Financial Officer, (iii) the Internal Auditor and (iv) the Vice President-Finance, and (b) the Chief Financial Officer in the case of any other COE Addressee.
+Each COE Addressee shall promptly report any breach thereof in writing to: (a) the chairman of the Audit Committee in the case of: (i) the Executive Directors (ii) the Chief Financial Officer, (iii) the Internal Auditor and (iv) the Deputy Chief Financial Officer, and (b) the Chief Financial Officer in the case of any other COE Addressee.

 No person reporting in good faith a suspected breach of conflicts of interest should be concerned about retaliation by the Company or its leadership.
 Any job holder or person involved in retaliation will be subject to the sanctions referred to below.